digital-brother/reposto-bot/README.md

 This is guide how to set up a telegram bot

+### Overview:
+The project aim is to repost all messages from a Telegram channel to another channels.

+Consists of 2 parts:
+- Django - needed to configure bot, save config to DB
+- Management command - runs the bot, reads config from DB

 ### Telegram bot creation:
 1. find @BotFather inside Telegram, make sure that it is an official telegram bot it has "✓" near the name
 2. click "start" button